fellipecaetano/ReduxAtCHConf/README.md

 The project has a single dependency, which is [Redux.swift]@(https://github.com/fellipecaetano/Redux.swift).
 It was initially integrated to the project using [Carthage]@(https://github.com/Carthage/Carthage), but the build doesn't require Carthage to be installed.
 The following installation steps should suffice:

-I. Clone the desired branch using the following command
+1. Clone the desired branch using the following command
 ```shell
 git clone -b <branch> https://github.com/fellipecaetano/ReduxAtCHConf
 ```

-II.
-Enter the `app` directory
+2. Enter the `app` directory

-III.
-Use Xcode 8.0+ to open `RedditClient.xcworkspace`
+3. Use Xcode 8.0+ to open `RedditClient.xcworkspace`

-IV.
-Build and run
+4. Build and run

-V. There's no step 5
+5. There's no step 5